arthurenard/toupie/README.md

 ### Tops :
 - Conical Top (ConeSimple)
 - Chinese Top
-- General Conical Top (a conical top with more general evolution equa- tions)
+- General Conical Top (a conical top with more general evolution equations)
 - Energy Conical Top (a conical top with evolution equations based on energy)
 ### Integrators :